Predicting liquid properties and behavior via droplet pinch-off and machine learning: Machine learning results

 Interestingly, Clusters 2 and 3 overlap in the low $Re$ and low $Oh$ quadrant, a region reserved for low viscosity liquids dripping at low flow rates.
 Furthermore, Cluster~1 is seen occupying the whole parametric space with no distinct regime, or liquid, or flow property in common.
 Intermediate formulations such as ethanol-rich fluids are more diffusely distributed across Clusters~2, 3 and 4, suggesting transitional regimes.
 The clustering results also show strong consistency between GMM and K-Means for the same liquids; this alignment reinforces that the latent feature space captures essential morphological cues that reflect fluid properties---even though clustering is entirely unsupervised and image-driven.

 The lack of a common denominator among data clusters 1, 2, and 3 suggests that a further factor, apart from the flow rate, the nozzle size, and the liquid characteristics, is playing a role in driving the dripping dynamics.
-Fortunately, dripping is well-known to be governed by a third dimensionless parameter, the Bond number \cite{basaran2002small}.
-Figure~\ref{fig:05}a and~\ref{fig:05}c shows the data and clustering in the $Bo$–$Oh$ space, where all five clusters are well separated, indicating distinct regimes governed by the relative importance of gravity ($Bo$) and viscosity ($Oh$).
+Fortunately, dripping is well-known to be governed by a third dimensionless parameter, i.e. the Bond number $Bo = {\Delta \rho g D_d^2}/{\sigma}$, where $\Delta \rho$ is the difference between liquid density and air density \cite{basaran2002small}.
+We note that, at the point of break-up, the nozzle size stops being the relevant characteristic length (as the flow is detached) and the droplet diameter $D_d$ is thus used in the Bond number.
+While $D_d$ is unknown a priori, unsupervised clustering does not require any input.
+Figure~\ref{fig:05}a and~\ref{fig:05}c show the data and clustering in the $Bo$–$Oh$ space, where all five clusters are well separated, indicating distinct regimes governed by the relative importance of gravity ($Bo$) and viscosity ($Oh$).
 Clusters~0-3 occupy a narrow range of $Oh$ but progressively shift toward larger $Bo$.
 This increase in $Bo$ indicates that these clusters primarily reflect the gradual strengthening of gravitational forces relative to capillarity, while viscous effects remain comparatively constant.
 Cluster~0 corresponds to the capillary-dominated regime, where droplets are nearly spherical and detach quasi-statically.
 The gravitational effect strengthens among Clusters~1-3; even though they have comparable viscosity, the increasing gravitation elongates the filaments.
 In contrast, Cluster~4 deviates markedly from this $Bo$-driven sequence; it spans to much higher $Oh$ values while maintaining moderate $Bo$, this corresponds to high viscous effects in which surface tension and gravity are both resisted by strong viscous damping.